Punktum-dk/epp-service-specification/README.md

 ## Waiting List

-DK Hostmaster offers a waiting list service for domain names, when a domain name becomes available to the first position on a waiting list, it should be registered using the standard registration process either via the Registrar Portal or EPP.
+Punktum dk offers a waiting list service for domain names, when a domain name becomes available to the first position on a waiting list, it should be registered using the standard registration process either via the Registrar Portal or EPP.

-This utilized the [create domain](#create-domain) command, which should either be populated with the token issued by DK Hostmaster authorizing registration.
-Alternatively the user-id of the waiting list user which has been pre-approved for registration of the domain name with DK Hostmaster.
+This utilized the [create domain](#create-domain) command, which should either be populated with the token issued by Punktum dk authorizing registration.
+Alternatively the user-id of the waiting list user which has been pre-approved for registration of the domain name with Punktum dk.

 The state that a domain name is offered to a waiting list can be inspected via the [info domain](#info-domain) via the [`dkhm:domainAdvisory`](#dkhmdomainadvisory) extension.

 No other information is available on waiting lists via EPP at this time.

-Please refer to the DK Hostmaster [website][DKHMWAITLIST] for more information.
+Please refer to the Punktum dk [website][DKHMWAITLIST] for more information.

 <a id="supported-object-transform-and-query-commands"></a>